In-Depth Auschwitz Exhibit Remembering the Holocaust Gets Extended Run Due to Overwhelming Demand

-Of the six million Jews killed in Nazi concentration camps during the Holocaust, an estimated 1.1 million died at Auschwitz.
+Of the 6 million Jews killed in Nazi concentration camps during the Holocaust, an estimated 1 million died at Auschwitz.

-Now, 74 years following the Nazi surrender on May 8, 1945 (which signaled the end of World War II in Europe), a major exhibition at New York City’s Museum of Jewish Heritage will delve into this dark period in not-so-far-gone history.
+Earlier this year on May 8—marking 74 years after the 1945 Nazi surrender signaled the end of World War II in Europe—a major exhibition at New York City’s Museum of Jewish Heritage invited viewers to delve into this dark period in not-so-far-off history.

 Auschwitz.
 Not long ago.
-Not far away traces the development of Nazi ideology, outlining the transformation of the Polish town named Oświęcim into Auschwitz.
+Not far away. traces the development of Nazi ideology, outlining the transformation of the Polish town named Oświęcim into Auschwitz.
 Curated by an international team of experts and historians, the 18,000-square-foot exhibition includes personal testimonies from Holocaust survivors as well as more than 1,000 artifacts recovered from Auschwitz.
-Among the items on display are a German-made freight wagon that was used to transport Jews to the extermination camp, plus suitcases, eyeglasses, shoes, and other belongings left behind by survivors and victims.
+Among the items on display are a German-made freight wagon that was used to transport Jews to the extermination camp, concrete posts that were part of the Auschwitz fence, plus suitcases, eyeglasses, shoes, and other belongings that were left behind by survivors and victims.

 Located about 45 miles west of Krakow, Poland, Auschwitz was one of many sites used by the Nazis to carry out the systematic “extermination” of Jews and other minority groups during the Holocaust.
 It remains the largest documented mass murder site in human history and has since become an enduring symbol of the dangerous realms to which the spread of xenophobia and hate speech can lead.